 The Druk Path Trek is one of the most popular and shortest trek in Bhutan.

-We have combined the Druk Path Trek in Bhutan with the Black Neck Crane Festival to create an unique way of experiencing Bhutan and to generate greater awareness of the endangered cranes.
+We have combined the Druk Path Trek with the Black Neck Crane Festival to create an unique way of experiencing Bhutan and to generate greater awareness of the endangered cranes.

 Training and Gear/Trekking Health Knowledge Sessions

-To help you prepare for your first trekking adventure, we have included a training session and a gear/heathcare knowledge session prior to your trip.
+To help you prepare for your first trekking adventure, we have included a training session and a gear/healthcare knowledge session prior to your trip.